jundalisay/superb/content/en/research/montesquieu/spirit-of-the-laws/book-28/chapter-36.md

-+++
+---
+title:  "The public Prosecutor"
+heading:  "Chapter 36"
-title=  "The public Prosecutor" heading=  "Chapter 36" description=  "The Roman law had popular form for the prosecution of crimes, which were inconsistent with the office of a public prosecutor" date=  2020-03-10 author=  "Montesquieu" image= "/covers/spirit.jpg" linkb=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-34" linkbtext=  "Chapter 34" linkf=  "/research/montesquieu/spirit-of-the-laws/book-28/chapter-37" linkftext=  "Chapter 37"
+description:  "The Roman law had popular form for the prosecution of crimes, which were inconsistent with the office of a public prosecutor"
-+++
+date:  2020-03-10
+author:  "Montesquieu"
+image: "/covers/spirit.jpg"
+---

 The Salic, Ripuarian, and other barbarous laws punished crimes with pecuniary fines.
 They did not have a public officer who does criminal prosecutions.
 And indeed the issue of all causes being reduced to the reparation of damages, every prosecution was in some measure civil, and might be managed by any one.